Important Information

 CFDs are a leveraged product, which means that you only need to deposit a small percentage of the full value of the position in order to open a position – you will be trading on margin, which is the amount of money you need to open a position.
 Margin trading gives you full exposure to the market while using only a small fraction of the capital otherwise needed.

-Stock trading has two types of accounts: cash and margin accounts.
+There are two types of stock trading accounts: cash and margin.
 Cash accounts will give you no margin.
 On a margin account, however, you borrow money from the broker using the securities in your brokerage account as collateral.
-As with any loan, you need to meet the maintenance requirements, which varies from broker to broker.
+As with any loan, you need to meet the maintenance requirements, which vary from broker to broker.

 CFDs allow traders to take advantage of the falling and rising prices of underlying financial assets (the underlying).
-The fact that CFDs are derivative products means that they have a large variety of underlying for traders to choose from, such as stocks, commodities, forex, precious metals, and even options contracts.
+Because CFDs are derivative products, they offer a wide range of underlying assets for traders to choose from, including stocks, commodities, forex, precious metals, and even options contracts.
 The price of the CFD is driven by the price of the underlying [3]

 When the contract ends, the trader and the broker exchange the difference between a specific asset’s opening and closing prices.
-The trades can result in either a profit or a loss, depending on the direction that you have chosen.
+The trades can result in either a profit or a loss, depending on the direction you choose.

 A stock is not a derivative product.
 It represents a fraction of the publicly listed company, and the buyer of the stock owns a fraction of the company.
 A stock’s price, therefore, represents the company’s market value.

-Traders can short a CFD position to possibly take advantage of falling markets.
+Traders can short a CFD to potentially profit from falling markets.
 For example, you wish to trade Intel’s shares through CFDs at $2,060.
-You decided to take the short side of the trade for 50 contracts and will close the position as soon as the share price reaches $1,750 per share.
+You decided to take the short side of the trade for 50 contracts and will close the position as soon as the share price reaches $1,750.
 This trade can potentially make a $250 profit since ($2,060-$1,750)*50 = $15,500.
-(This example is provided for illustration purposes only).
+(This example is provided for illustration purposes only.

 The owner of the stock always has a long position.

-Stock traders who want to sell short are required to borrow shares from the broker.
+Stock traders who want to sell short must borrow shares from their broker.
 You then sell those and repurchase them later at a lower rate to take advantage of the falling markets.
-However, it can be difficult to borrow, especially for thinly traded stocks [4]
+However, borrowing can be difficult, especially for thinly traded stocks [4]

-It should be noted that when it comes to retail stock trading, borrowing shares from the broker is necessary.
-Selling short without first borrowing the stock, or at least first determining that it can be borrowed is referred to naked shorting – an illegal practice, as it can potentially lead to a failure to deliver [5]
+It should be noted that when trading retail stock, borrowing shares from the broker is necessary.
+Selling short without first borrowing the stock, or at least first determining that it can be borrowed, is referred to as naked shorting – an illegal practice, as it can potentially lead to a failure to deliver [5].

 When trading CFDs, you incur transaction costs (bid-ask spread, or spread plus a small commission for direct market access, depending on your provider and your account type), as well as overnight swap fees.
 When trading options, you only pay the broker commissions [6]